lvangh/MTW/ReadMe.md

 This add-on was created for Vanilla WoW 1.12.

-It is designed with tanks in mind to handle rare situaitons where threat is critical in the first few moments of a fight.
+It is designed with tanks in mind to handle rare situaitons where threat production failure is critical in the first few moments of a fight.

 If an autoattack or special is missed, dodged, or parried early in combat, this can spell disaster for the raid in situations where both speed OR caution is the goal.